tylerchilds/bytesize/_posts/2019-03-12-hello-world/index.md

 ## Getting Started
 HTML is an acronym for Hypertext Markup Language.
 You don't really need to know that though; it won't be on the test.
 What you do need to know is that HTML is the backbone of the web and dictates how content is structured.
 With HTML alone, you can make a document with images and descriptions of all of your cats to share with your friends.

-HTML is comprised of Tags which are used to create Elements.
+{{ site.data.glossary.html.term }} is comprised of Tags which are used to create Elements.
 The simplest and clearest tag, would be the paragraph tag: `<p>`.
 An opening tag and a closing tag are the start and end of an end of an element.
 The stuff in between the tag is content.
 So a full paragraph element will be:
 `<p>Hello World</p>`.

 Every HTML Document has the same structure: